mariettiell/material_bootstrap_theme/README.md

 http://stas-melnikov.ru/material_bootstrap_theme/

 #Help
-If you liked this plug-in, please donate to me to steam of dollars.
+If you liked this theme, please donate to me to steam of dollars.
 I very need your help.
 Thanks!

 ##Contact info
 http://stas-melnikov.ru